PumpMyKins/LuckSecure/README.md

 Command name | Permission | Description
 --- | --- | ---
-lsauth | none | On the first use, it will generate a totp key and qrcode lsauth {code} | none | Use to authenticate yourself with your TOTP code whe you joined the server, set the lucksecure context to `authenticated` lsauth-status {player} | lsauth.cmd | Display the authentication status lsauth-reset {player} | none | Reset the totp key of a player (Usable in the bungeecord console only)
+lsauth | lsauth.cmd | On the first use, it will generate a totp key and qrcode lsauth {code} | lsauth.cmd | Use to authenticate yourself with your TOTP code whe you joined the server, set the lucksecure context to `authenticated` lsauth-status {player} | lsauth.cmd | Display the authentication status lsauth-reset {player} | none | Reset the totp key of a player (Usable in the bungeecord console only)